Plan Your Patch

 The last step is to move the pre-built beds to the area you want them sitting.
 It is important to clear vegetation and ground where the beds are going to ensure they sit as level as possible.
 Digging an inch or two down also provides a sturdy base for the beds and prevents it from moving.
 We hire out garden spades and other clearing equipment that can help with this.

 Once the beds are in, make sure it is solid and then you can start filling up with the soil or material of your choice.
 One tip for more rural plots is lining the beds with chicken wire to prevent burrowing rodents from underground access.
-We stock a range of hand tools and wheelbarrows that could help speed up the job.

 Try Our Tools!